redhat-cip/dci-openstack-agent/README.md

 export https_proxy
 ```

-In addition, you will need to configure yum, so it will make use of the HTTP
+Also, you will need to configure yum, so it will make use of the HTTP
 proxy.
 For instance, add `proxy=http://somewhere:3128` in the `[main]`
 section of `/etc/yum.conf`.